meetbryce/unify/docs/CHARTING.md

     create chart [from <var or table>] as <chart type> where x = <col> and y = <col> [...more options]

+### Adding a trendline

+Use the `trendline` parameter to add a trendline to the chart.
+It can take a value of 'average', 'mean', 'rolling' or a fixed value:

+    create chart as bar_chart where y = total and trendline=average

+Shows the average value of "total" as a trendline.

+    create chart as bar_chart where y = total and trendline=50

+Shows a fixed value line at "50" on the y axis.

 ### Creating stacked charts

 You can use multiple `create chart` commands to create separate charts that will appear in